tari/83pa28d/lesson/day03.md

 ### Hexadecimal

-Hexadecimal is base-16, so it uses 16 digits: the regular digits 0 to 9, and the letters A to F that correspont to the decimal values 10 to 15.
+Hexadecimal is base-16, so it uses 16 digits: the regular digits 0 to 9, and the letters A to F that represent the decimal values 10 to 15.

 ------------------ -----------------------------------------------------------------
   $\mathrm{1A2F}h$ $=(1\cdot16^{3})+(10\cdot16^{2})+(2\cdot16^{1})+(15\cdot16^{0})$